soywod/kronos.vim/README.md

 To create a task, you can:

 - Write or copy a full table line: `|id|desc|tags|active|due|`
-- Write a Kronos create format: `<desc> <+tag> <:due>`
+- Write a Kronos format: `<desc> <tags> <due>`

 ![Create
 task](https://user-images.githubusercontent.com/10437171/50438709-61a63800-08ef-11e9-8f49-aa02b6da7f3b.gif)

-A tag should start by a `+`, and a due by a `:`.
+A tag should start by a `+`.
+You can add as many tags as you need.

-A due should start by a `:`, and should follow this pattern: `:DDMMYY:HHMM`.
+A due should start by a `:`.
+There is 3 kinds of due:

+  - The absolute due: `:DDMMYY:HHMM`, which correspond to a specific date.
-Not all digits are required.
-Actually, Kronos tries to find the closest date matching your due pattern.
+  - The approximative due, which is a non-complete absolute, for eg. `:DD`, `::HH`, `:DDM:M`.
+Kronos will try to find the closest date matching this due.
+  - The relative due, which is relative to the current date.
+For eg. `:1y`, `:2mo`, `:4h`.
+Available units: `y, mo, w, d, h, m`.<br />
+    *Note: unit order should be respected, from the biggest to the smallest.
+    `2y4mo24m` is valid, `3m4d` is not.*

 Here some use cases:

-*Note: the date format is DD/MM/YYYY HH:MM*

 | Current date | Given pattern | Output |
 | --- | --- | --- |